International Exchange Program

 As more and more students of diverse interests and backgrounds engage in MBA education, UC Davis is expanding the opportunities for students to study abroad.
 UC Davis has established student exchange programs with several renowned international universities.
 Students can also take advantage of a “one-way” exchange program with a number of universities abroad.

-2015 Summer Session Abroad – Lappeenranta University of Technology, Finland
+2016 Summer Session Abroad – Lappeenranta University of Technology (LUT), Finland

-Students can take intensive MBA classes focused on energy, innovation, high tech and new product development, strategy, and international business in late July/early August.
+Students can take intensive MBA classes focused on energy, innovation, high tech and new product development, and international business in mid July through mid August.
 The exact number of MBA units may vary based upon the combination of modules that each student selects.

 Modules, Sessions, Dates and UC Davis MBA Quarter Units

 Fee Information: If selected to participate in this program, you will pay your standard student fee per unit to the GSM.
 (For Bay Area students, the Course Differential Fee credit will be applied.)
 You will NOT be required to pay tuition to LUT.
-Housing Scholarships, funded by LUT and awarded by the GSM, are available for up to three selected students.
+Housing Scholarships, funded by LUT and awarded by the GSM, are available for up to six selected students.
 If you are not selected for a housing scholarship, the housing costs are approximately EUR 400/week.
 You will be required to pay for all travel costs, including flights and living expenses in Finland.
+More information please see here.

 Application Deadline and additional information